WW2 Fire Guards & Fire Watchers Insignia, Armbands, Lapel Badges & Helmets

 As members of the Wardens' Service, all ranking Fire Guard officers (for example Head and Senior Fire Guards) were entitled to wear the same dark blue battledress and trousers seen worn by other Civil Defence services.
 To signify their role within the Fire Guard service distinct insignia was available; these included specific shoulder titles, rank badges (three chevrons for Head Fire Guards, two chevrons for Senior).

-When the Fire Guard service was reorganised in August 1943, new shoulder titles - white lettering on blue (but a lot of old gold yellow versions exist) - replaced the previous title of Warden:
+When the Fire Guard Service was reorganised in 1943, new shoulder titles - white lettering on blue (but a lot of old gold yellow versions were also produced) - replaced (or were added in addition to) the use of the Warden title.

-When the Fire Guard service was reorganised in August 1943, new shoulder titles - white lettering on blue (but a lot of old gold yellow versions exist) - replaced the previous title of Warden:
+When the Fire Guard Service was reorganised in 1943, new shoulder titles - white lettering on blue (but a lot of old gold yellow versions were also produced) - replaced (or were added in addition to) the use of the Warden title.

 As the role of Fire Guards allowed them to enter premises to deal with fires, they received identity warrant cards for the purpose.
 Similar to the cards issued to ARP wardens these cards usually carried the holders name, the local authority and the measures that individual could undertake.